Communities in Schools of Atlanta

 Jonathan S. Lewin, MD

-Jonathan Lewin, a radiologist and pioneer in interventional and intraoperative magnetic resonance imaging, came to Emory University in 2016 as executive vice president for health affairs and as president, CEO, and board chair of Emory Healthcare.
+Jonathan Lewin, a radiologist and pioneer in interventional and intraoperative magnetic resonance imaging, came to Emory University in 2016 and recently stepped down from his position as executive vice president for health affairs and president, CEO, and board chair of Emory Healthcare.
 An inventor on more than 35 patents related to MR technology, he has published more than 200 peer-reviewed scientific manuscripts.
 Previously, he was senior vice president of integrated healthcare delivery for Johns Hopkins Medicine and radiology chair at Johns Hopkins University.
-In November, he announced plans to step down, but he will stay on until Emory finds a replacement.

 Education: Brown University, Yale School of Medicine (MD)